php42/TPDP-Dev-Tools/docs/EVENT README.txt

 512+: Trainers.
 896+: Warps.

+The purpose of "Event Arg" varies depending on the value of "Event Index".
-"Event Arg" by ID value:
+"Event Arg" function by "Event Index" value:
 1-255: Points to script files in gn_dat5/script/event.
 256+: Points to text files in gn_dat5/script/talk.
 512+: Points to trainer dod files in gn_dat5/script/dollOperator.